JacobKnaack/twitter-sentiment-analysis/README.md

 Google Cloud Platform [python documentation](https://github.com/GoogleCloudPlatform/google-cloud-python)

+### 3/22/2018

+* Beginning of front end client used to interface with python scripts.
+Ignore npm scripts and node code if you just want to run python scripts to obtain tweet sentiment scores in a csv.

 ### 11/18/2017

 * Tweepy script working: Scrapes data from search terms, adds them to a folder called results.